Healthdirect Free Australian health advice you can count on.

 Who are intersex people?

 Intersex people have a variety of bodies and identities.
-Intersex people may identify as male, female or neither.
+You may identify as male, female or neither.

-There are more than 30 different intersex variations that can affect you in different ways.
-For example, you may have:
+There are more than 30 different intersex variations.
+They can affect you in different ways.
+For example, you may:

 How common is intersex variation?

-It’s not possible to know the exact number of people with intersex variations.
+It's hard to know the exact number of people with intersex variations.
 This is because some people may not know that they have intersex variation.

-Intersex variation is a natural biological event that is likely to happen in about 17 in every 1,000 live births (1.7%).
+Intersex variation happens in about 2 in every 100 births.
 This is about the same as the number of people with red hair.

 Does intersex variation need treatment?